What and when is International OpenCon Catalonia?

 Be mindful that there are different levels of English fluency among the participants, which creates a communication advantage for those who are more fluent.
 When people are expressing their emotions and feelings (as they often do in IOCC) it is even more difficult not being able to do so in one’s native tongue.
 So be empathetic and patient towards others with less fluency than you, giving them sufficient time to express themselves.
 If you speak multiple languages, consider helping with on-the-spot translation of a particular concept or idea if needed.
 And remember to speak clearly, not-too-fast, and avoiding jargon or too culturally-specific references to ensure that others can understand you.

 Conversely, remember that English is the only language common to all the participants in the meeting.
 All workshops should therefore be in English, to ensure that all participants can participate.
-But even outside workshops, please make an effort to always speak in a language that can be understood by all the people present, to avoid creating language-specific groups that exclude other participants.
+Outside workshops, please make an effort to always speak in a language that can be understood by all the people present, to avoid creating language-specific groups that exclude other participants.

 What about my privacy?